mseminatore/firth/README.md

-drop | discard top stack entry over | dupe the second stack entry to the top rot | rotate the top 3 stack entries
+drop | discard top stack entry over | dupe the second stack entry to the top rot | rotate the top 3 stack entries nip | discard the second entry on stack
 \. | print top stack entry
 emit | print top stack entry as ASCII
 CR | print a carriage return
+LF | print a line feed
+BEL | emits a BEL char
+BL | prints a space
+TAB | prints a tab char
 \.S | print the stack contents

 * **Note:** These are not yet implemented